Project #27

 The diameter of the screw head was about 12 mm, so I got a stainless steel rod, cut off 2 pieces about 6 mm thick and finished the surfaces.

-no idea how to cut stainless rod, here is a photo
+Since most people making stuff in their shed have no idea how to cut stainless rod, here is a photo that explains it all :) |

 I have first coarse flattened and finished the two discs with a belt grinder and then finished up to 600 grit by hand with a sandpaper.